thijsnoordzij/Teacher-attrition-with-MIRROR-data/MIRROR data manipulation.md

 ## Valid BRIN per year
 Invalid BRIN appear in 2008 and later years.
-The remain a small percentage of all observations, max 2%.
+It remains a small percentage of all observations, max 2%.
 In the following checks, only records of 2008 and later will be used.

 ```{r}
 mytable <- table(data$JAAR, data$validbrin, exclude = NULL)